Finding the right path: statistical mechanics of connected solutions in constraint satisfaction problems: The no-memory cluster(s)

 Looking more closely at the iteration from Eq.~(\ref{eq: iteration energ no-mem}), we see that it admits a fixed point if we set $y_k=1$ ($\forall k\in[\![1,k_f]\!]$).
 Indeed, in this special case the iteration becomes a linear problem with associated eigenvectors ${G}_\lambda^{\rm energ.}$ and eigenvalues $\lambda$:

 The Perron-Frobenius theorem \cite{book_Potters} specifies that the equation above has a non-degenerate top eigenvector/eigenvalue (labeled $\lambda^{\rm top}$).
-For our iteration to converge to this top eigenvector, we need the total number of iteration $k_f$ to diverge.
-More precisely, the tops eigenvalues typically scales as
+For our iteration to converge to this top eigenvector, we need the total number of iterations $k_f$ to diverge.
+As we can see with the second line of Eq.~\ref{eq: iteration energ no-mem y=1}, the top eigenvalues typically scale as